adcloud/adcloud.github.com/source/_posts/2013-10-08-devhouse-friday-chillout.markdown

 ## ["Out Of Network"](http://en.wikipedia.org/wiki/Run_of_network)

-Adcloud GmbH, acquired in 2011 by Deutsche Post as a startup company, will cease its operations by the end of 2013.
+Adcloud GmbH, acquired in 2011 by Deutsche Post DHL as a startup company, will cease its operations by the end of 2013.

 We're proud to host the DevHouse Friday Chillout for the last time.